Our Position On…

 Beavers

-The European beaver (Castor fiber) was found throughout England (including Cumbria Wales and Scotland) and is thought to have been hunted to extinction by the mid-16th century.
-Defra is committed to providing opportunities to reintroduce native species and state that their reintroduction, when carefully planned and managed, can enrich our natural environment and provide wider benefits for people and wildlife.
+The European beaver, Castor fiber, was found throughout England (including Cumbria), Wales and Scotland, and is thought to have been hunted to extinction by the mid-16th century.
+The Department of Environment, Farming and Rural Affairs (Defra) is committed to providing opportunities to reintroduce native species that we have lost from our countryside, including the beaver.
+Defra states that their reintroduction, when carefully planned and managed, can enrich our natural environment and provide wider benefits for people and other wildlife.

-Based on the evidence so far, WCRT believes beavers do have a role to play in rivers in Cumbria.
-However, reintroducing beavers is not without its challenges such as understanding potential adverse impacts on the environment and other iconic species and balancing the opinions of different stakeholders.
-There is a need for more evidence on the impact of beaver reintroduction, especially in an upland environment.
+Based on the evidence so far, WCRT believes beavers do have a positive role to play in rivers in Cumbria.
+However, reintroducing beavers is not without its challenges, such as understanding potential adverse impacts on the lowland / more productive agricultural environments and other iconic species and balancing the opinions of different stakeholders.

 River Dredging